isystematics/SoarCast-Modules/developer_guide.md

 ```

 ### Logging
-It is necessary to setup logging for Soarcast modules so that the module error handling is caught by the salt minion logs.
-(These logs can be found on the minion at /var/log/salt/minion and they are picked up by Soarcast) If setup properly, this logging should give feedback to the end user on the status of their module executions.
+It is necessary to setup logging for SoarCast modules so that the module error handling is caught by the salt minion logs.
+(These logs can be found on the minion at /var/log/salt/minion and they are picked up by SoarCast) If setup properly, this logging should give feedback to the end user on the status of their module executions.
 This is especially useful for long running modules.
 Here's an example:
 ```
 log = logging.getLogger(__name__)
 ```